tystar86/python_exercises/Tasks/data_structures.md

 ```

 #12.
->Write a Python program to create an array contains six integers.
+>Write a function to create an array contains six integers.
 Also print all the members of the array.

 **Expected Output:**
 ```